Does Medicaid cover Ozempic?

 It is important to note that Medicaid will generally provide coverage for Ozempic if prescribed for its FDA-approved use, type 2 diabetes, and most likely will not provide coverage if the medication is used for weight loss alone.
 You should contact your state’s Medicaid agency to find out if Ozempic is covered for weight loss if you do not have type 2 diabetes.

-If Ozempic is listed on the state’s formulary without requiring prior authorization, you could possibly get the medication through Medicaid regardless of the diagnosis.
+If Ozempic is listed on the state’s formulary without requiring prior authorization, you could get the medication through Medicaid regardless of the diagnosis.
 If Ozempic isn’t listed on the state’s formulary or requires prior authorization, it would most likely only be potentially covered for individuals with type 2 diabetes.

 Does Medicaid cover Ozempic for weight loss?